Engerix-B vaccine is used to prevent Hepatitis B disease. It is a vaccine by GSK vaccines Pvt Ltd. It is an inactivated Hepatitis B vaccine.

-- Do not give this vaccine to patient who had got allergic or anaphylactic reaction at the time of the previous dose of the vaccine.
+- Do not give this vaccine to patients who had an allergic or anaphylactic reaction at the time of the previous dose of the vaccine.

-What are warning and precautions while giving this vaccine?
+What are the warnings and precautions while giving this vaccine?

 Following are the precautions that are needed while giving this vaccine: